cakephp/docs/en/orm/saving-data.rst

     $articlesTable->Tags->unlink($article, $tags);

 When modifying records by directly setting or changing the properties no validation happens, which is a problem when accepting form data.
-The following sections will deal with how to efficiently convert form data into entities so that they can be validated and saved.
+The following sections will show you how to efficiently convert form data into entities so that they can be validated and saved.

 .. _converting-request-data: